bmcgaughey1/DroneLidarCode/README.md

 allow you to use both methods (methods = “hanus” or method = “fvs”).
 Use these functions instead of the original ones!!

+For a more thorough discussion of the equations and equation fitting process refer to the [Height-DBH mini report](MiniReports/HeightDBH.md)

 ### [MergeAdjTrees.R](Rcode/MergeAdjTrees.R)

 Code to merge the adjusted tree locations produced by Bob and Ally.
 This